The Boardroom Reckoning

 Gartner estimates that up to 70% of large-scale digital transformation and modernization initiatives fail to deliver their intended outcomes.
 That number has hovered stubbornly high for years, but the stakes in 2026 are different.

-Failure, in this climate, means losing the confidence of the board and increasingly, the market.
+Failure in this climate isn’t about missing IT milestones.
+It’s about losing the confidence of the board — and, increasingly, the market.

 Why the Old Playbooks Fail